 Download WhatsApp for use in Costa Rica

 You’ll find WhatsApp used everywhere in Costa Rica.
-Send text messages, audio messages, get directions, make last-minute bookings.
+Send text messages, and audio messages, get directions, and make last-minute bookings.
 97% of Costa Ricans use WhatsApp, so if you want to communicate it’s the best way here

 Tell Your Bank You are Going to Costa Rica

-You’ll likely be pre-planning your accommodation and travel when you travel in Costa Rica and therefore paying for it ahead of time, on a card.
+You’ll likely be pre-planning your accommodation and travel when you travel to Costa Rica and therefore paying for it ahead of time, on a card.
 Make sure you have a card that doesn’t charge you for foreign currency transactions.
 Or if it does make sure it’s a low rate.

 Try and Learn a Few Words of Spanish for Travel to Costa Rica

 If you’re using Google Translate, then it’s likely that you will pick up some words of Spanish and most touristy places in Costa Rica will speak English to some degree, but you’ll get a lot further if you have a few words of Spanish.